utshomax/postman-docs/src/pages/docs/getting-started/first-steps/sign-in-to-postman.md

     url:  "https://www.postman.com/postman/workspace/30-days-of-postman-for-developers/overview"
 ---

-TODO

-sign up for an account and sign in to Postman

-Having a free Postman account enables you to [sync](/docs/getting-started/basics/syncing/) and back up your work so that you can access it from different machines.
-With a Postman account, you can also [collaborate](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) with others on your API projects.
+If you're using the Postman desktop app and not signed in, you're in the [lightweight Postman API Client](/docs/getting-started/basics/using-api-client/), which is a space where you can build and send requests.
+If you want to sync your work, work with collections, collaborate with others, or use other features, sign up for an account and sign in to Postman.

+To create an account, select **Create Account** in the upper-right corner.
+You can sign up using an email address or using your Google account.
+You'll be prompted to provide some information about yourself, including your name and role, to help customize your Postman experience.
+Enter your details and select **Continue**.

+You can sign in to the Postman desktop app by selecting **Sign In** in the upper-right corner.
+You can also go to [Postman's website](https://www.postman.com/) and select **Sign In** in the upper-right corner of the page.
+This enables you to use Postman web app, and carry out your API development and testing tasks in your web browser.

+To learn more about creating and updating your Postman account, visit [managing your account](/docs/getting-started/installation/postman-account/).